 Magnet Status is an accreditation granted by the American Nurses Credentialing Center (ANCC) and it’s a pretty big deal.
 It’s a large and expensive undertaking for a hospital to go through, but once a hospital has its Magnet Designation, it’s a pretty big deal.
 Essentially, this is an accreditation for hospitals saying they’ve got really great nursing care that only a small percentage of hospitals have achieved (as of today only about 8% of hospitals have it).

-International Travel Nursing Working in the hospital
+International Travel Nurses Working in the Hospital

 Working in a hospital in the US might look a bit different than in your country of origin.
 Here are some common areas that may differ.

 In the US, we often work together on the same with unlicensed assistive personnel (UAP).
 These are individuals who help with the activities of daily living (ADLs) a patient has, but is not licensed to provide nursing care.
 You can’t delegate something that requires nursing assessment, skill, or judgement.
 Your state practice act and your hospital’s policies and procedures should outline specifically what you can and cannot delegate.

 Generally speaking, the word “provider” in healthcare can mean anyone providing healthcare services.
 However, when you’re in the hospital and people refer to someone as “the provider,” they’re typically referring to the physician and/or a nurse practitioner (NP) or physician’s assistant (PA).